 5 of the Best 55 Plus Communities in Florida

 In this post, we’ve consulted with top-performing real estate agent Brenda Bianchi, who has extensive experience — over 40 years — in the market, helping seniors relocate.
-We’ve also researched some of the best 55+ communities in Florida in terms of lifestyle, location, affordability, and safety.
+We’ve also researched some of the best 55+ communities in terms of lifestyle, location, affordability, and safety.

 To compile this list, we considered the following: